shajenM/BerkeleyCapstoneProject/README.md

  'kernel': 'linear'
 ```
 #### Training Report
 The Support Vector Machine (SVM) training model for predicting absenteeism achieved an accuracy of 71%, demonstrating balanced performance across key metrics such as precision, recall, and F1-score, each at 0.71.
-This model performs similarly for both absentee and non-absentee classes, with precision and recall scores of 0.76 for non-absentees and 0.74 for absentees.
+This model performs similarly for both absentee and non-absentee classes, with precision and recall scores of 0.71 and 0.76 for non-absentees, and 0.71 and 0.65 for absentees.
 <br>
 <img src="images/SVM_Train.png">

 #### Testing Report
-The evaluation model reached an accuracy of 73% precision (0.76 for non-absentees and 0.69 for absentees) and recall (0.76 for non-absentees and 0.70 for absentees).
-The training model achieved an accuracy of 73%, with balanced metrics across precision, recall, and F1-score, each at 0.73, showing similar performance across both absentee and non-absentee classes.
-The evaluation model was the higher-performing model and it has an F1-score of 0.80, indicating it is better at capturing absenteeism cases accurately and consistently,
+The evaluation model achieved an accuracy of 73.3% with higher precision (0.76 for non-absentees and 0.69 for absentees) and recall (0.76 for non-absentees and 0.70 for absentees).
+The training model had an accuracy of 73%, with balanced metrics across precision, recall, and F1-score, each at 0.73, indicating consistent performance across both absentee and non-absentee classes.
+The evaluation model outperformed the training model, with an F1-score of 0.73, suggesting it is better at capturing absenteeism cases accurately and consistently.

 <img src="images/SVM_Test.png">

 #### Classifier Metrics Report

 <img src="images/SVM_ROC.png">

 **Precision/Recall**
 The intersection point for precision and recall here suggests a higher threshold than the last three models.
 Other than that these precision/recall graphs show that as precision increases, recall drops sharply, indicating a tradeoff where improving precision leads to missing more absenteeism cases.

 **ROC curves**
-The ROC curve for the SVM also has a curve that moves to the top left corner, demonstrating good discrimination ability.
+This ROC curve for the SVM also has a curve that moves to the top left corner, demonstrating good discrimination ability.
 The high area under the curve suggests that the model can distinguish between absenteeism and non-absenteeism.
 The curve is slightly higher than all the other previous models reflecting its high accuracy.

 ### Comparison of 4 models